mvonballmo/CSharpHandbook/3_usage.md

 * Use `implicit` operators _only_ where the conversion _cannot_ result in a loss of data or an exception.
 * Use an `explicit` operator where data-loss or exceptions are possible.

+### `ref` Returns and Properties

+`ref` returns are a feature that can improve memory-management in applications that uses larger structures.
+Taking references avoids copying values where not necessary.

+* Use ref properties for mutable structs.
+* Do not use ref properties for immutable structs or read-only classes.

 ## Statements and Expressions

 ### `base`